Aylesbury Garden Town

 The Project Team has put together a clear project plan identifying key work streams and ensured that the Vale of Aylesbury Local Plan has clear guiding principles and commitments to enable the Garden Town to make progress.
 We will soon be working on a series of Supplementary Planning Documents to support the Local Plan and delivery of Aylesbury Garden Town, focusing on things like putting infrastructure in place, and high quality design principles.
 Work will also get started on a vision of the future and planning beyond the VALP period of 2033, looking towards 2050.

-A dedicated Aylesbury Garden Town website will be up and running in spring 2018 which will provide the general public with a platform to raise key issues.
+A dedicated Aylesbury Garden Town website is available which provides the general public with a platform to raise key issues.
 Additionally the Project Team will be holding a series of engagement events with residents, partners and stakeholders in the coming months to help inform the garden town masterplan and Supplementary Planning Documents.

 You can also view information on Aylesbury Garden Town on Aylesbury Vale District Council’s website.